ProjectAJ14/flutter_passwordless/README.md

 What is password-less authentication?
-Passwordless is an authentication mechanism where a user’s digital identity is verified with something other than a text-based password, i.e. user can log in and access the system/platform without entering a password
+Passwordless is an authentication mechanism where a user’s digital identity is verified with something other than a text-based password, i.e. user can log in and access the system/platform without entering a password.

 Step 1: Create a Firebase project